EOSIO/ricardian-spec/README.md

 By conforming to a common specification, contracts can be validated and presented in a common way.
 For instance, Resources must contain a SHA-256 hash value which will allow a validating user agent to check the resource contents and ensure that the resource at the URL has not been altered.
 Since resources can be used to represent the user or company that is proposing the contract, it is important that the resource URL for the contract is correct and has not been altered since the contract was published.

 Ricardian contracts should be written in the English language.
-The contract itself consists of a set of metadata values supplied in JSON format, followed by the body of the contract, written using a subset of [CommonMark](https://commonmark.org/) with [Handlebars](https://handlebarsjs.com/)-based variable substitution.
+The contract itself consists of a set of metadata values supplied in JSON format or YAML format, followed by the body of the contract, written using a subset of [CommonMark](https://commonmark.org/) with [Handlebars](https://handlebarsjs.com/)-based variable substitution.

 ### Metadata Fields